Rapptz/discord.py/docs/guide/introduction.rst

 Convenience methods
 ~~~~~~~~~~~~~~~~~~~

-discord.py provides some useful cli tools for getting a fresh workspace up and ready to go.
+discord.py provides a pair of useful cli tools for getting a fresh workspace up and ready to go.
 These utilities are:-

 - ``newbot``
 - ``newcog``